Behavior FAQs

 What is included in the Appointment?

 In addition to the written treatment plan you will be given handouts to help you better understand how we will be changing your pet’s behavior.
-The initial appointment includes a 10-15 minute follow-up phone call that we will schedule before you leave.
+4-6 weeks after your appointment you will receive a check in email to see how treatment is going.
+Based on your answers to those questions we will schedule a short phone call with a member of the behavior staff who can best help you.
 You will also have email access for other quick questions.
 It may be required to dispense medication, run laboratory tests or send home some suggested behavior modification products after the appointment.
 Those products or diagnostics are not included in the consultation fee.
+If you have more involved concerns that need more time we may suggest scheduling a telehealth appointment to discuss in more detail.

 Do I Have to Bring My Pet to the Appointment?